The dictionaries

 which disappears in the transformation to new orthography (-> qajartârpoq -> qajartaarpoq).
 When

-a "-" is left out in P, I have written a "+" instead.
-A
+a "-" is left out in P, I have written a "+" instead of

 A second edition of Ordbogeeraq by Nikolaj Rosing was published in 1967.
 Additions and relevant